Considering applying to the University of Minnesota Medical School's graduate program in Medical Physics? Here's what you need to know.

 Requirements to Obtain a Masters Degree

 At the University of Minnesota, no collegiate unit or program may require more than 36 credits with a combination of course and Plan B project for a Plan B Master’s degree.
 A maximum of forty percent of credits may be transferred from another institution.
-A typical course load is 7 - 10 credits per semester for 4 semesters.
+A typical course load is 6 - 10 credits per semester for 4 semesters.
+The M.S. degree involves 20-24 months of full time study.

 The completion requirements for the Master’s degree in this program are summarized below:

-- All M.S. candidates are expected to take the core program courses plus enough elective credits to total more than 30 but less than 36 credits.
+- All M.S. candidates are expected to take the core program courses plus enough elective credits to total at least 30 but fewer than 36 credits.
 This core of didactic work fulfills the expectations of CAMPEP accreditation and the requirements to sit for the American Board of Radiology (ABR) certification examination in a particular specialty of Medical Physics.
-The course requirements are listed in Section B, below.

 - Students must have a 2.800 minimum GPA for courses included on the degree plan at the time of degree clearance.